loicbenoit/wavepad/README.md

 # WavePad
 A game programming exercice

 Just exploring several ways to recreate the Ping Pong game exercise proposed by https://robots.thoughtbot.com/pong-clone-in-javascript .
-First trial is based on a physical world metaphor.
-Second trial will be more event oriented.
-And so on, exploring various coding strategies for the sake of it.
+First trial is based on a physical world metaphor. ~~Second trial will be more event oriented.
+And so on, exploring various coding strategies for the sake of it.~~ Update 2019-03-18: Too busy at work and moved on to other coding challenges.

 Making this public to get feedback and suggestions on how to improve.
 I'm also looking for work.